Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 **Why:**

 - `namespace` was kinda useful in pre ES2015 modules era.
 We don't need it anymore.
-- Won't work if you use babel for transpiling
+- Cannot be used with babel for transpiling 👀

 If you really need some kind of namespacing within your module, just use idiomatic JavaScript, like in following example: